vincentnam/docker_datalake/README.md

 [Return to the table of content](#Tableofcontent)

 TODO : Openstack, MongoDB, API Rest for insertion, web gui, etc..
+Openstack Swift : REST API (see documentation)
+MongoDB : API in several languages (Pymongo in Python as an example) Airflow : Web server GUI and REST API (see documentation)

 ### Deploy the architecture <a name="Deploythearchitecture"></a>
 [Return to the table of content](#Tableofcontent)